DataRobot raises $50 million more to accelerate enterprise AI adoption

-Boston-based managed enterprise AI startup DataRobot today raised an additional $50 million from strategic investors Snowflake Ventures, Salesforce Ventures, and Hewlett Packard Enterprise (HPE).
-Together, the fresh capital expands DataRobot’s series F round of financing led by Altimeter to $320 million at a $2.8 billion valuation, up from $270 million at a $2.7 billion valuation as of November.
+Managed enterprise AI startup DataRobot today announced an additional $50 million raise from strategic investors Snowflake Ventures, Salesforce Ventures, and Hewlett Packard Enterprise (HPE).
+Together, the fresh capital expands DataRobot’s series F round led by Altimeter to $320 million at a $2.8 billion valuation.
+That’s up from $270 million at a $2.7 billion valuation as of November.

 The benefits of AI and machine learning can feel intangible at times, but surveys show this hasn’t deterred enterprises from adopting the technology in droves.
 Business use of AI grew a whopping 270% over the past four years, according to Gartner, while Deloitte says 62% of respondents to its corporate October 2018 report deployed some form of AI, up from 53% a year ago.
-But adoption doesn’t always meet with success, as the roughly 25% of companies that have seen half of their AI projects fail will tell you.
+But adoption doesn’t always meet with success, as the roughly 25% of companies that have seen half their AI projects fail will tell you.

-DataRobot says that as a part of the funding announced today, it’ll deeply integrate its products with Snowflake and pursue “joint go-to-market activities.”
+DataRobot says as a part of the funding announced today, it will deeply integrate its products with Snowflake and pursue “joint go-to-market activities.”
 Additionally, DataRobot plans to strengthen its relationships with Salesforce and HPE, working particularly closely with HPE to deliver multicloud experiences to end users.

-DataRobot was founded in 2012 and claims to have had triple-digit recurring revenue growth dating back to 2015, as well as 2 billion models built on the platform to date.
+Boston-based DataRobot was founded in 2012 and claims to have had triple-digit recurring revenue growth dating back to 2015, as well as 2 billion models built on the platform to date.
 DataRobot CEO Jeremy Achin was previously director of research and modeling at property casualty insurer Travelers.
 DataRobot cofounder and CTO Tom de Godoy was a senior director of research and modeling at the same carrier.

 DataRobot’s suite is a portable architecture that runs on cloud platforms, on-premise datacenters, or as a fully managed service.
 It lets customers prepare data and create and validate machine learning models, including classification, advanced regression, time series, and deep learning algorithms.
-Once it’s deployed, customers can monitor models from a single dashboard and test, run, and maintain them to optimize outcomes that inform decision-making.
+Once it is deployed, customers can monitor models from a single dashboard and test, run, and maintain them to optimize outcomes that inform decision-making.

 Depending on a customer’s needs, DataRobot automatically runs an internal competition by testing hundreds or even thousands of solutions to a problem and delivering the models expected to provide the most accurate predictions.
 And the platform’s automatic feature engineering, apps, and machine learning model selection features are domain-agnostic.